-- Visit two is for the second Executive Weekend.
-It is a review of patient assessment.
+- Visit two is for the on-site patient skills assessment.

-There is one optional visit for graduation and commencement exercises in May.
+There is one optional visit upon completion for graduation and commencement exercises in May.

 How or do you get credit for prior work or life experience in lieu of the APPE courses?